 Safety and Security

 Wherever possible, we have installed security entry systems to protect the children in our care.
-Also, there is a buzzer system that is required for entry into the Preschool.
+Also, there is a code system that is required for entry into the Preschool.
 We are concerned first and foremost with your child’s safety.

 Arrival at the Center